 The same thing goes for typography.
 Some fonts are serious, some fonts are fun.
 Pick a pair that support your brand personality.

-Ideally the fonts you use should remain consistent across all your marketing channels, so if you're creating website and social graphics in Canva, start looking for fonts there.
+Ideally the fonts you use should remain consistent across all your marketing channels, so if you're creating website and social graphics in Canva (affiliate link), start looking for fonts there.

 4. A simple Logo